fhoedemakers/pico-infonesPlus/README.md

 When ordering, simply upload the zip file containing the gerber design.
 This file (pico_nesPCB_v2.0.zip) is available in the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest) and can also be found in the [PCB](PCB/) folder.

 > [!NOTE]
 >  Soldering skills are required.
+Make sure you solder all the connections from the Pico onto the PCB.
+Also the connections on the short right-side of the Pico.
+(For ground)

 > [!NOTE]
 > If you are looking for the previous design (v0.2).
 You can find it [here](PCB/v0.2)